XiangyuRen1997/Data-Literacy-and-Evidence-Building-Notebooks/README.md

 5. Machine Learning Data Preparation: This notebook covers how to prepare the data for machine learning models, including how to generate the label and the features.
 6. Machine Learning Job Quality: This notebook covers how to develop supervised machine learning models and how to evaluate the models with metrics such as precision and recall.

 These notebooks will help readers gain a comprehensive understanding of data analysis and manipulation techniques.
+Data used: Haensch, Anna-Carolina; Tombari, Angela (2023).
+Syntucky Postsecondary to workforce[unpublished synthetic data].
+Synthesized from Kentucky Longitudinal Data System (KLDS) for training purpose.

 ### Data Exploration
 •	Loading python libraries <br>